 Year: 2018

-• The Clinic developed a memo exploring the use of riparian corridors to prevent flooding and protect water quality.
+• The Clinic drafted a memo for a local government exploring the use of riparian corridors to prevent flooding and protect water quality.
 Students reviewed riparian corridor ordinances in cities across the country, identified best practices, and researched potential legal claims against cities that have created such corridors.

 • Client makes an announcement in a church

-The Clinic co-counseled with Texas RioGrande Legal Aid on a Civil Rights Act Title VI complaint alleging that the construction of a new highway through a low-income, minority neighborhood, which was already overburdened with pollution sources, was discriminatory.
+The Clinic co-counseled with Texas RioGrande Legal Aid on a Civil Rights Act Title VI complaint challenging the construction of a new highway through a low-income neighborhood already burdened with pollution sources.
 Clinic student conducted legal research and drafted the complaint.
-A multi-million dollar settlement was reached that provides […]
+A settlement was reached that provides a voluntary relocation program for up to 450 […]

 • Surface water in Texas is allocated to users through a permit system.
 As part of obtaining a permit, Texas wholesale water providers are required to submit a water conservation plan and the means for implementing and enforcing that plan.
 Wholesale providers must also ensure that their contracts with customers require those customers to develop and […]